 What is Southern Christian Children's Home?

 As a mission work of the churches of Christ, Southern Christian Children's Home has been in existence since 1926.
-We originated in Fort Smith, Arkansas and later moving to Morrilton, Arkansas in 1936.
+We originated in Fort Smith, Arkansas and later moved to Morrilton, Arkansas in 1936.
 Southern Christian Children's Home cares for school-age children through high school.
 Children are taken into our program to provide them the spiritual nurture they deserve.
 As they receive this care, they are provided their needs and given a safe and loving environment.
 Dedicated houseparents are the main reason we are so successful in serving all the children's needs effectively.

 What is our Mission?